 Teachers Predicting Grades

 Teachers will be predicting grades using a process that will be further defined by the exam-boards.
-At this point we know this will be done using a combination of mock exam data and non-exam assessment (see Q2,Q5, Q15 and Q17 DfE Guidance, March 20th).
+At this point we know teachers will be required to use a combination of mock exam data and non-exam assessment (see Q2,Q5, Q15 and Q17 DfE Guidance, March 20th).
 This means it is essential that schools subject leaders have their internal raw data in good order, ready to inform the teacher grade predictions.
 To support senior leaders and subject leaders to prepare, we have put together our guide to preparing for teacher predictions.
-We are not going to attempt to predict the methodology that will be issued by the exam board; our focus is entirely on supporting you to be prepared with your raw data on which your judgements will rely.
+We are not going to attempt to predict the methodology that will be issued by the exam board after you have submitted your grades; our focus is entirely on supporting you to be prepared with your raw data on which your judgements will rely.

-Further details of the process will come from exam boards in April according to the Eduqas exam board.
-It would be safe to say that the process administered by individual schools is likely to need to be completed/submitted by the end of April to ensure that there is time for the exam boards, JCQ and Ofqual to be able to complete the validation process in time for results to be released in July (DfE, March 20th).
+Further details of the process will come from exam boards in April, by Easter, according to the Eduqas exam board.
+It would be safe to say that the process administered by individual schools would need to be completed/submitted by the end of May to ensure that there is time for the exam boards, JCQ and Ofqual to be able to complete the validation process in time for results to be released in July (DfE, March 20th).
 We have also put together a checklist that might help to look at the actions to take in preparing your raw data.

 A very important stage in submitting teacher predicted grades will be internal verification and standardisation.
 No-one will want to submit grades that are at risk of being pulled down because of inconsistency, or because of unrealistic or unjustifiable grade predictions.
 Showing and communicating to parents and students that there has been a rigorous process that has been followed, and additional processes that have been put in place at a school will give confidence to the consistency and fairness of grade predictions.
 This will also help when it comes to any concerns or potential conflict on results day.
 Keeping up communications with staff and seeing the data in a clear format online will really support any internal verification that has to be done from home and over the phone - everyone will see the most up to date and live version of the data.

-We can use the information that has been given by the exam boards and DfE along with what we know about the ways prior attainment, national statistics and the processes to ensure even distribution of grades awarded year-on-year to get an understanding of how grades will be adjusted nationally.
+We can use the information that has been given by the exam boards and DfE along with what we know about the ways prior attainment, national statistics and the processes to ensure even distribution of grades awarded year-on-year to understand how grades are likely to be adjusted nationally.

 Combining this with our experience at Pupil Progress in supporting thousands of teachers to get accurate grade predictions using our online trackers, we have written a guide for Preparing for Internal Verification of Teacher Predictions.
 We believe there are simple actions that can be taken at this stage to help you to prepare for setting up this process, which can be further refined when further guidance is released.